The da Vinci® Surgical System

-* The robotic arms move around fixed pivot points which reduces trauma to the patient, improves the cosmetic outcome, and increases overall precision.
+* The robotic arms move around fixed pivot points.

 * The system requires that every surgical maneuver be under the direct control of the surgeon.
-Repeated safety checks prevent any independent movement of the instruments or robotic arms.
+The da Vinci Surgical System’s safety checks prevent any independent movement of the instruments or robotic arms.

 * A full range of Endowrist instruments is available to the surgeon while operating.

 * The instruments are designed with seven degrees of motion - a range of motion even greater than the human wrist